syler11/ms1-gym/README.md

 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ### **Bugs:**
-The menu toggler was one particular area where I spent lot of time to try to find a solution.
+The menu toggler was one area where I spent lot of time to try to find a solution.
 My primary goal was to give a custom color scheme to the menu items and to the toggler too.
-In the end I ahve to refer back to the default settings.
+In the end I have to refer to the default settings.

-Embedding images in div container and make them responsive was very time consuming in the begining  of the task.
+Embedding images in div container and make them responsive was very time consuming in the beginning  of the task.
-I researched the topic and read many topics and watched a few youtube tutorials and I was able to resolve the issue fully.
+I researched the topic and read many topics and watched a few Youtube tutorials and I was able to resolve the issue fully.

 ### **Credits:**
 Content
 * Logo Linear gradient feature - [Source](https://cssgradient.io/blog/css-gradient-text/)
 * The photos used in this site were obtained from Pexels.com and Icons were obtained from FontAwesome.com
-* Acknowledgements
+ Acknowledgements
 * Photo by Cleyder Duque from Pexels quotes-guy.jpg
 * Photo by Cliff Booth from Pexels quotes-lady.jpg
 * Photo by Elly Fairytale from Pexels - fitness-class.jpg